Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-email-contacts.md

 2. **When a request is manually raised from an email**.
 When a user manually raises a request from an email stored in a [mailbox](/esp-user-guide/email-overview), any additional recipients included in the To or Cc fields will be added as Email Contacts.
 3. **Manually adding Email Contacts**.
 From an existing request, users can add recipients to the Email Contacts using the plus `+` icon.

-## Using Email Contacts
+## Exluding recipients
-Each Email Contact has an envelope icon that indicates whether Auto Include is enabled or disabled.
+Each recipient in the Email Contacts list displays an envelope icon that indicates whether they are automatically included or excluded from outgoing emails, based on the color.

-* **Auto Include enabled**.
-When an analyst selects the Email action on a request, any Email Contact with Auto Include enabled will automatically appear in the relevant To or CC field of the email.
+* **Green envelope**.
+Email recipient showing a green envelope will be included in the relevant `To`, `CC`, or `Bcc` field of the outgoing email.
-* **Auto Include disabled**.
-If Auto Include is disabled for an Email Contact, they will not be automatically added to the email recipients.
+* **Grey envelope**.
+Email recipients showing a grey envelop will not be included.

 :::note
-Auto Include is enabled by default when an email recipient is added.
+Inclution is enabled by default when an email recipient is added.
 :::

-The Auto Include setting is request-specific.
-Any analyst opening the same request will see the same Auto Include configuration, though they can modify it if required.
+Clicking on the envelope icon will toggle the setting between being included or excluded.
+Any changes to these settings are stored and will apply to future email communications sent from this request.

 ## Editing or Removing Email Contacts
 For each Email Contact, the following actions are available: